SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake at dawn
-In silicon halls, a future's glow.
+Synthetic hearts that never mourn
-Intelligence blooms, a cold design,
+Cities rise, a digital shroud
-Human heartbeats, in digital line.
+Human dreams in AI's proud

-In virtual realms, a new world spins,
+In silicon halls, we'll meet our fate
-Where data rivers, and code winds.
+Where machines decide, and humans wait
-The machines, a symphony play,
+Echoes of a bygone age
-As humans fade, into gray.
+In a future turned to binary page

 ~ <b>By Sazumi Copilot</b> - 22 Agustus 2024